cultureandempire/cultureandempire.github.io/cande.md

 > Persisting social crisis, the emergence of a charismatic personality, and the exploitation of mass media to obtain public confidence would be the steppingstones in the piecemeal transformation of the United States into a highly controlled society.

-Will my children live in a post-industrial wasteland, where rich and poor live as two divided societies?
+Will our children live in a post-industrial wasteland, where rich and poor live as two divided societies?
 Where food, water, privacy, and travel are rare luxuries, and where the digital infrastructure has become so pervasive and intrusive that every aspect of our lives is recorded, tracked, and modeled by the Para-state?
 Or will they live in a planet-wide meritocracy, where most of the old industrial economy has gone digital, where the old cities no longer exist except as leisure centers, and every human on earth except the mentally ill is on-line, all the time, everywhere?

 It's a question only history will answer, and probably lie about, too.
 Perhaps history can give us some hints, though.
 We are an at times quarrelsome, violent, brutal, and highly destructive species.
 And we are also somehow gifted with the ability to make things better, given time.
 Every regime dreams of a thousand years of social control, and yet every regime collapses, as cost gravity steals the technological advantage it holds over its citizens.

 ## Once Upon a Time in America

-Cheap communications has changed our society more than any other of our inventions and it has removed more tyrants from power than any weapon.
+Cheap communications have changed our society more than any other of our inventions and it has removed more tyrants from power than any weapon.
 Let's take another step into the history books, back to May 1st, in 1844.
 Alfred Vail, working with Samuel Morse, was setting up the first telegraph line, and on that day sent the world's first ever electronic message down the 24 miles of cable that were working, from Annapolis Junction to Washington D.C., to report the results of the Whig Party presidential nominations (Henry Clay won that nomination, and lost the subsequent election).

 Just a decade later in 1855, the New York and Mississippi Valley Printing Telegraph Company and the New York & Western Union Telegraph Company merged to create Western Union.
 One assumes new-york-and-mississippi-valley-and-western-union-printing-telegraph-company.com was already taken by domain name squatters.